usubram/slack-quick-bots/README.md

 *  Pre-defined bot command behaviors with user preferred command name.
 Pre-defined command includes data, recursive and recursive task killer command.
 *  Seamlessly use multiple bot inside same channel.
 Just do @botname {command} or {botname}
-*  Auto generated contextual help/error message.
+*  Auto generated contextual help/error messages, so just setup the bot and forget it.
 *  Configurable command param for great control.
+*  Block direct message to a bot and hence bot could only respond in a public channel, now you know who is using the bot (sounds simple but a killer feature).
 *  Log support.
 Simple console or winston like, your choice.
 *  exciting features to follow soon.